fragrussu/MRItools/README.md

 ```
 git clone https://github.com/fragrussu/MRItools.git
 ```
-4. MyRelax is ready for you in `./MRItools` and MRItools scripts are in:
+4. MRItools is ready for you in `./MRItools` with the tools available here:
 ```
 ./MRItools/tools
 ```